Sunny Buddy Solar Charger V13 Hookup Guide

-There are also additional footprints for attaching 3.5mm screw terminals or an additional barrel jack to the board.
 Please note that if you intend to use two solar panels, you must clear solder jumper JP1 (it ships closed by default) and close solder jumper JP2 (it ships open by default).
 Failure to do this will result in the second supply being left unconnected.
-If both jumpers are left unconnected, no power will be sent to the board, and if both are shorted, the second panel will be shorted out and contribute no power to the system but may be damaged by being short circuited.
+If both jumpers are left unconnected, no power will be sent to the board.
+If both jumpers are shorted, the second panel will be shorted out and contribute no power to the system but may be damaged by being short circuited.

 The maximum recommended input to the board is 20V; this is a stack of two of our panels.
 The minimum is 6V, but most solar panels should be above this.

 A useful trick for monitoring the input current of a single-panel system is to open JP1 and close JP2, then connect an ammeter between the + pads on the two 3.5mm footprints.
 This will allow you to monitor the current draw from the solar panel.
 Note that JP1 must be resoldered and JP2 reopened before attempting to use the SunnyBuddy without the meter in place!